We have a variety of scanners/filters on this site. See a list

 Notice to visitors: We have upgraded our free lists.
 Volume surges, Momentum, and New Highs

 have been changed to include stocks that are actually on the subscriber

 list rather than just below it.
 The number of stocks in the free "HotStocks" list has been doubled.

 Below is a free list of stocks that have had a surge in Volume.

 Many investors are interested in such stocks because the volume surge often precedes a price surge.
 The greater the surge in volume, the more likely it is that price will follow.
 When a stock's volume surges or spikes, it means interest in that stock has suddenly increased.
 People have, for some reason, begun buying or selling in much greater quantities than is "normal" for the stock.
 A Volume surge is often the beginning of a new significant move (up or down) in price.

-The following free list consists of the 50 stocks immediately below the top 100 that Subscribers get.
-Even though the 50 stocks listed here are taken from below the top 100 list, they still rank in the top 150 out of thousands of stocks.
-That means they are worth looking at.
-The list is updated daily, so even if there is nothing compelling here today because of overhead resistance or because of something else, there might very well be a real winner here tomorrow.
+The following free list consists of 25 stocks immediately below the top 25 stocks on the list that Subscribers get.
+The 100 stocks on the subscriber list are ranked in the order of the magnitude of the volume surge.
+The stocks listed below are numbers 26 to 50 on the subscriber list.
+Therefore, 25 stocks listed here rank in the top 50 out of thousands of stocks.
+That means they are well worth looking at.
+The list is updated daily, so even if there is nothing compelling here today because of overhead resistance or because of something else, there might very well be some real winners here tomorrow.
 The "Mom" column shows how much the stock has gained in the last 10 days.